 • OPTIONAL: If they deem it necessary, candidates can attach another document related to their research.

-There will be three winners
+There will be three or four winners

 Indeed, a winner who submitted multiple different projects may see several of their projects be awarded.